busyboredom/acceptxmr/README.md

 young and unproven, and relies on several crates which are undergoing rapid changes themselves (for example, the database used ([`Sled`](https://docs.rs/sled)) is still in beta).

-That said, this payment gateway should survive unexpected power loss thanks to pending payments being stored in a database, which is flushed to disk each time new blocks/transactions are scanned.
+That said, this payment gateway should survive unexpected power loss thanks to pending invoices being stored in a database, which is flushed to disk each time new blocks/transactions are scanned.
 A best effort is made to keep the scanning thread free any of potential panics, and RPC calls in the scanning thread are logged on failure and repeated next scan.
 In the event that an